EcoBlockLabs/ecoblock-subgraphs/README.md

-# Arbitrum subgraphs
+# EcoBlock subgraphs

-This project contains subgraphs to track Arbitrum token bridge and cross chain messaging.
+This project contains subgraphs to track EcoBlock token bridge and cross chain messaging.

 ## arb-bridge-eth

-Tracks ETH and token deposits from L1 to L2, both classic and nitro versions.
+Tracks ETH and token deposits from L1 to L2.
 It also tracks retryable tickets.
 Entity `sender` field is always original address of the deposit/retryable creator, not aliased or unaliased version of address.

 `Nitro`
 Query endpoint: https://api.thegraph.com/subgraphs/name/gvladika/arb-bridge-eth-nitro